gomorpheus/morpheus-docs/integration_guides/virtualbox.rst

 ==========

-=== Add a VirtualBox Cloud
+Add a VirtualBox Cloud
+^^^^^^^^^^^^^^^^^^^^^^

+#.
+Navigate to Infrastructure -> Clouds
+#.
+Select `+ CREATE CLOUD`, select Virtual Box, and then click Next.
+#.
+Enter the following into the Create Cloud modal:

+Name
-Name:: Name of the Cloud in {morpheus}
+  Name of the Cloud in {morpheus}
+Location
-Location:: Description field for adding notes on the cloud, such as location.
+  Description field for adding notes on the cloud, such as location.
+Visibility
-Visibility:: For setting cloud permissions in a multi-tenant environment.
+  For setting cloud permissions in a multi-tenant environment.
 Not applicable in single tenant environments.
+VIRTUALBOX HOST
-VIRTUALBOX HOST:: IP or URL of the VirtualBox Host WORKING PATH:: Path |morpheus| will write to. ex: ``~/virtualbox` USERNAME:: Host Username
+  IP or URL of the VirtualBox Host
+WORKING PATH
+  Path |morpheus| will write to. ex: ``~/virtualbox`` USERNAME
+  Host Username
+PASSWORD
-PASSWORD:: Host Password
+  Host Password
+BRIDGE NAME
-BRIDGE NAME:: Will auto-populate upon successful authentication with the VirtualBox Host (E.X.
-'EN0: ETHERNET') VBOXMANAGE EXECUTABLE:: Defaults to /urs/local/bin/vboxmanage if left blank
+  Will auto-populate upon successful authentication with the VirtualBox Host (E.X.
+'EN0: ETHERNET') VBOXMANAGE EXECUTABLE
+  Defaults to /urs/local/bin/vboxmanage if left blank

+#.
 The Cloud can now be added to a Group or configured with additional Advanced options.

-include::advanced_options.rst
+.. include:: advanced_options.rst